python/mypy/README.md

 -------------

 Mypy is an optional static type checker for Python.
-You can add type annotations to your Python programs and use mypy to type check them statically to find errors before running them.
-You can also seamlessly mix dynamic and static typing in your programs, so you can always fall back to dynamic typing.
+You can add type hints to your Python programs using the upcoming standard for type annotations introduced in Python 3.5 beta 1 (PEP 484), and use mypy to type check them statically.
+Find bugs in your programs without even running them!

+The type annotation notation has also been backported to earlier Python 3.x versions.
 Mypy programs are valid Python 3.x and you use a normal Python interpreter to run them.
-There is essentially no performance overhead when using mypy, since mypy does not introduce additional runtime type checking.
+There is essentially no performance overhead when using mypy, since mypy does not introduce runtime type checking.

+You can mix dynamic and static typing in your programs.
+You can always fall back to dynamic typing when static typing is not convenient, such as for legacy code.

 Here is a small example to whet your appetite: